Jon Hawkins (Utah politician): Education and biographical information

 Hawkins earned his BA in communications and his MBA from Brigham Young University.
 He currently works in Software Sales and Workfront.
-Hawkins served on the Pleasant Grove Planing Commission from 2016 to 2018, and has previously served as a Boy Scout leader and youth sports coach.
+Hawkins served on the Pleasant Grove Planning Commission from 2016 to 2018, and has previously served as a Boy Scout leader and youth sports coach.

 In January 2021, Hawkins was hospitalized with COVID-19.
 He was intubated and underwent tracheotomy.
 He was released from the hospital in March.